 A few brown or dead lower leaves are normal.
 I either break or cut them off.

 Dead leaves ruin the look of my precise succulents!

 They do best in natural, bright light – a moderate to high light exposure.

-Some succulents do well in lower light conditions, not low light or no light!
+Some succulents do well in indirect light and lower light conditions, not low light or no light!

 Yes.
 Their fleshy leaves, stems, and roots are full water.
-They’ll burn in hot direct sun, especially if in a window.
-Full sun is fine, as long as it’s indirect.
+They’ll burn in hot direct sun, especially if in a window that gets much sunlight.
+Full sun is fine, as long as it’s indirect sunlight.

 No, Jade Plants need high light.
 Variegated Jades need a little less light and can be grown indoors in moderate light.